Avatar

 Robust Safe Control with Multi-Modal Uncertainty

-We introduce a least-conservative robust safe controller for dynamical systems with additive and multiplicative multimodal uncertainty for CBF-like safe control methods.
+We introduce a least-conservative robust safe controller for dynamical systems with additive and multiplicative multimodal uncertainty for energy-function-based safe control methods.
 We test our method on a simulated segway robot and find it is less conservative than existing unimodal robust control methods.

 Multi-Agent Strategy Explanations for Human-Robot Collaboration